 [ 10 ] Preview

-Click the Preview button to access the Wizard.
-The Wizard (also known as Frontend) shows the interface your users will see once the Module is published.
+Select the Preview button to access the Wizard.
+The Wizard (also known as End-user Interface or Frontend) shows the interface your users will see once the Module is published.

-Click the launching rocketship icon to enter publishing mode.
-You can publish your modules to separate ‘Test’ and ‘Live’ environments to share them for both testing or live use with your internal colleagues and/or external users.
+Select the launching rocketship icon to enter publishing mode.
+You can publish your Modules to separate "Test" and "Live" environments to share them for both testing or live use with your internal colleagues and/or external users.

-Click the [ > ] button to collapse the sidebar.
-When you select any Node, the a menu appears in the side bar.
+Select the [ > ] button to collapse the sidebar.
+When you select any Node, a menu appears in the sidebar.
 When no Node is selected, you are shown a random helpful tip.

 You can zoom in and out using the plus and minus icons in the bottom left corner.
-Clicking the center button between the plus and minus buttons will set your Module at 100 %, reseting it to its initial position, allowing for easy navigation.
+Selecting the center button between the plus and minus buttons will set your Module at 100 %, resetting it to its initial position, allowing for easy navigation.

 You can use the arrow icons in the bottom left of the canvas to undo and redo your actions.

-Quick Check is a real-time helper for modules to help highlight and fix common errors and offers suggestions on how to resolve potential issues.
-The quick checker can be accessed in the editor by clicking on the new asterix icon in the lower right corner of the graph screen.
-The icon will be highlighted with a blue dot when potential issues has been detected that an author should review.
+Quick Check is a real-time helper for Modules to help highlight and fix common errors and offers suggestions on how to resolve potential issues.
+The quick checker can be accessed in the editor by selecting the new asterisk icon in the lower right corner of the graph screen.
+The icon will be highlighted with a blue dot when potential issues have been detected that an author should review.